 Search for tutorials and apps relevant to your area of expertise via the Quick Search feature.
 To download the MPH-files, log in or create a COMSOL Access account that is associated with a valid COMSOL license.
 Note that many of the examples featured here can also be accessed via the Application Libraries that are built into the COMSOL Multiphysics® software and available from the File menu.

-This tutorial simulates the turn-off transient (reverse recovery) of a simple PIN diode with an inductive load, loosely based on the book "Fundamentals of Power Semiconductor Devices" by B. J. Baliga (p.
-256, 2008 edition).
-Unlike the book, which assumes an initial constant current ramp rate followed by an abrupt bottoming out of the device voltage at the supplied reverse voltage, in this model ...
+This tutorial simulates the turn-on transient (forward recovery) of a simple PIN diode, based on the book "Fundamentals of Power Semiconductor Devices" by B. J. Baliga (p.
+242, 2008 edition).
+The diode is current driven with a constant ramp rate of 1e9, 2e9 and 1e10 A/cm^2/sec and a ...
+Read More

 In this model, you build and solve a 2D beam model using the 2D Structural Mechanics Beam interface.
 This model describes the eigenfrequency analysis of a simple geometry.
 A point mass and point mass moment of inertia are used in the model.
 The two first eigenfrequencies are compared ...
 Read More